 - You can lower your premium by increasing your deductible, installing home security devices like fire and burglar alarms, and reinforcing your home to make it more weather-proof.

-No matter where you are in the home buying journey, we bet you’re at least a little familiar with home insurance.
-Buying a house is no picnic, and getting homeowners insurance is a must — for peace of mind as a homebuyer, but also for meeting your mortgage lenders’ requirements.
+No matter where you are in the home buying journey, we bet you’re at least a little familiar with home insurance, but you may not know that it will cost you about $1,680 each year on average.
+Buying a house is no picnic, and getting homeowners insurance is a must for peace of mind as a homebuyer, but also for meeting your mortgage lenders’ requirements.

 Homeowners insurance is different from renters insurance.
 Think of it this way: you now own your own walls, so naturally, a home insurance policy will cost more than a renters.

 But don’t get too worked up about the cost of your insurance just yet.
 The final price of your premium will depend on a whole host of factors.